-Why 2018 Was the Year Justin Bieber Truly Got Serious About His Future
+Why Justin Bieber Decided to Truly Get Serious About His Future

 "I see people pointing, saying what a great job I did orchestrating his comeback," Braun told Billboard in 2015.
 "I'll be frank.
 I failed for a year and a half.
 He shut himself off and went into a dark place.
 Every single day I tried to help him turn it around, and every single day I failed.
 And I tried desperately.
 The only person who deserves credit for this is Justin."

+Speaking to March's Vogue, on which he posed with his new bride, Bieber acknowledged his darkest years were born from his runaway success.
+"I was real at first," he told the fashion bible, "and then I was manufactured as, slowly, they just took more and more control."
+At 16 with a fanbase of adoring young girls, "I started really feeling myself too much.
+People love me, I'm the s--t—that's honestly what I thought.
+I got very arrogant and cocky.
+I was wearing sunglasses inside."

-Noting that unique challenges that came with the musician's undeniable talents and meteoric fame, he said he used to fight against the extraordinary life he had been given.
+At the same time, Braun said, Bieber he used to fight against the extraordinary life he had been given.
 "And that's when he got into a dark place, but when he accepted his responsibility and took a hard look at himself and not what everyone was doing, that's when he owned it and he got healthy."

+That involved a weeks-long 2014 detox at the New Jersey home of Carl Lentz, the pastor at his beloved Hillsong church, to do away with the Xanax Bieber had begun to abuse, the drug often encouraging him to indulge his worst impulses.
+"Drugs put a screen between me and what I was doing," he told Vogue.
+"It got pretty dark.
+I think there were times when my security was coming in late at night to check my pulse and see if I was still breathing."

 That's not to say everything was instantaneously made better when he recommitted himself to his faith, finding the purpose that drove him to release the 2015 disc of the same name, complete with the aptly named single "Sorry".